AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-18-trie-data-structure-implementation-in-python.md

 Otherwise, if we reach the last character of the string without having returned `None`, then that must mean that the current node is the word we were searching for*.
 So in that case, we return the current node.

+{% aside %}
-> **Exercise**: Using the diagram from earlier, try to find the word `appreciate`, going down the trie one node at a time.
+  **Exercise**: Using the diagram from earlier, try to find the word `appreciate`, going down the trie one node at a time.
 What do you return, and at what point in the loop?
 Answer: Everything is fine for the common `app-` substring.
 But when we look at the letter `r`, we find that the current node, `app`, doesn't have that letter in its dictionary; it only has the letter `l`.
 Thus, we return `None`.
+{% endaside %}

 Here's the code: